-- 1. Projected variable rate debt service amounts were calculated using the following assumed rates: 3.151 percent and 3.261 percent in each fiscal year.
-These rates are based on the fixed interest rate of the relevant interest rate exchange agreement associated with the variable rate bonds. - 2.
-The Corporation elected to redeem prior to maturity a portion of the Series 2003A and Series 2008B outstanding principal on April 1, 2019. - 3.
-Total revenues equal those shown in the General Fund and Debt Service Fund budgets on pages 7 and 8 of the Annual Budget and Multi-Year Financial Plan. - 4.
+- 1. Total revenues equal those shown in the General Fund and Debt Service Fund budgets on pages six and seven of the Annual Budget and Multi-Year Financial Plan. - 2.
 The anticipated use of cash on hand at the end of the previous fiscal year results in anticipated debt service amounts exceeding anticipated revenues during the fiscal year.